noelogbuagu/Data_Science_Portfolio/1_Web_Scraping_REALTOR.ca/README.md

 ## get_data_singular

     This scraper does everything in the original scraper but is not as robust.
-    Manual intervention is needed to go from page to page because I could afford services that resolve captchas.
+    Manual intervention is needed to go from page to page because I could not afford services that resolve captchas.

+## Listings*

+    All listings csv files are the result of putting all the data collected into dataframes for use in future projects.